backupbrew/switchbrew/USB services.md

 # usb:hs

+This is "nn::usb::hs::IClientRootSession".

 General USB devices usage, used by hid-sysmodule and bsdsockets-sysmodule.

 # usb:pd

+This is "nn::usb::pd::detail::IPdManager".

 Only system-titles with access to this are [PTM](PTM%20services.md "wikilink") and [AM](AM%20services.md "wikilink").

 # usb:pd:c

+This is "nn::usb::pd::detail::IPdCradleManager".

 USB-sysmodule symbols for this refer to "Cradle", which is the [Dock](Dock.md "wikilink").